 I caught the photography bug in a serious way at the age of 14.
-My dad was the Managing Editor of the largest evening newspaper (Detroit News) in the United States during the heyday of print media.
+My dad was Managing Editor of the largest evening newspaper (Detroit News) in the United States during the heyday of print media.
 He loved photography and as such we had a darkroom in our house (both black & White and Color film).
-My dad was thrilled with my level of interest and let me have access to all of the gear.
+My dad was thrilled with my level of interest, and let me have access to all of the gear.
 My interests were sports and music.
 Because I enjoyed writing – as luck would have it – I found myself being published (with pay) in the newspaper as a stringer on a frequent basis.
-Under the pen name Jay Hilton articles and or photos soon began to appear in TV Magazine, Sunday Magazine and in other newspapers and magazines on subjects ranging from the NBA playoffs to concert tours for music groups such as the The Rolling Stones, Led Zeppelin, Jethro Tull, Peter Frampton, Aerosmith, The Doobie Brothers, Bob Seger, Fleetwood Mac and Kiss.
-To my surprise music groups and record labels contracted with me for work.
-A manager of a chain of record stores in Michigan, Ohio and Pennsylvania convinced me and his upper management to sell my work on high quality glossy stock in sizes up to 16″ x 20″ instead of inexpensive posters.
-The idea actually worked.
+Under the pen name Jay Hilton, articles and or photos soon began to appear in TV Magazine, Sunday Magazine, and in other newspapers and magazines around the country on subjects ranging from the NBA playoffs to concert tours for music groups such as the The Rolling Stones, Led Zeppelin, Jethro Tull, Peter Frampton, Aerosmith, The Doobie Brothers, Bob Seger, Fleetwood Mac and Kiss.

 In 2007, I decided to get back into taking photographs as an avocation.
 It became been extremely rewarding.
 Landscape photography in the backcountry of Idaho became the focus.
 As time passed more and more people asked if I would sell them copies of my work.
 I was uncomfortable getting back into selling my work – so I would give it to them.
 By 2009 I had purchased a large-format commercial printer and the top-of-the-of-the-top-of-the-line camera gear.
 The implication was I was giving away 40″ by 100″ artworks on paper and canvas.

-Linda and I (along with real-estate busines partner Jack Dies) purchased two buildings located on Town Square in Ketchum in 2014.
-The key building being the original Catholic church (1884).
+Linda and I (along with real-estate business partner Jack Dies) purchased two buildings located on Town Square in Ketchum in 2014.
+The key building being the original Catholic church (built in 1884).
 This would become MESH Art Gallery at Heritage Hall in 2016.
 We have operated at this location since 2016.